awsdocs/aws-systems-manager-user-guide/doc_source/automation-branchdocs.md

     Duration: PT3S
 ```

-**Example 2: Using aws:branch with a parameter variable to execute commands based on the operating system type**
+**Example 2: Using aws:branch with a parameter variable to run commands based on the operating system type**

 The document author defines several parameter options at the beginning of the document in the `parameters` section\.
 One parameter is named `OperatingSystemName`\.
 In the first step \(`ChooseOS`\), the author uses the `aws:branch` action with two `Choices` \(`NextStep: runWindowsCommand`\) and \(`NextStep: runLinuxCommand`\)\.
 The variable for these `Choices` references the parameter option specified in the parameters section \(`Variable: "{{OperatingSystemName}}"`\)\.
-When the user executes this Automation workflow, they specify a value at runtime for `OperatingSystemName`\.
+When the user runs this Automation workflow, they specify a value at runtime for `OperatingSystemName`\.
 The Automation workflow uses the runtime parameter during the `Choices` evaluation\.
 The Automation workflow jumps to a step for the designated operating system based on the runtime parameter specified for `OperatingSystemName`\.

 ```
 ---